-Recently I was the guest of the Eden Farm Escape in Bilpin, in the scenic Blue Mountains of New South Wales – a picturesque farm stay with cottages nestled in 90 acres of white fences, rolling fields and horses.
+Recently I was the guest of the Eden Farm Escape in Bilpin, a picturesque farm stay with cottages nestled in 90 acres of white fences, rolling fields and horses.
 Lots of horses.

 All the animals here seem to have a story.
 Some have been rescued, like Sir Russell Pigsley the III – originally a piglet rescued by the RSPCA who is now a giant pig who loves to munch down on grapes.
 There are three toy donkeys – Shrek, Fiona and (of course) Donkey are all very happy for a pat and a feed.
 Then there are goats and a llama.

 While the younger ones can squeal in delight at the antics of Sir Russell, the older ones can enjoy the horses.

 Children can enjoy horse riding lessons, or pat and feed them